MahmoudAshraf12/MahmoudAshraf12/README.md

 # Mahmoud Ashraf

 #### Data Engineer And BI Developer
-I’m Mahmoud Ashraf, Fresh Data Engineer and Experienced Data Analyst with a strong background in Software Developing (Mobile and Web)  and Data Engineering with hands-on experience in Managing Databases, Data Warehouses, Informatica Powercenter Machine Learning and Deep Learning Algorithms.
+I’m Mahmoud Ashraf, BI Developer at BBI Company and Experienced Data Analyst with a strong background in Software Developing (Mobile and Web)  and Data Engineering with hands-on experience in Managing Databases, Data Warehouses, Informatica Powercenter.
 I thrive on tackling new challenges and diving deep into complex projects.

 ## Skills and experiance